ilia-kats/spatialmuon/h5smu_specification.md

 - **additional data sets**
     - `coordinates`: n_obs x n_dim array of molecule coordinates
-    - `feature_name`: string array with n_obs elements.
-Would typically be used for gene names

 - **additional groups**
-    - `metadata`: data frame (encoded using AnnData's format) with per-molecule metadata
+    - `metadata`: data frame (encoded using AnnData's format) with per-molecule metadata.
+Data frame index is the gene name.
     - `feature_range`: group, contains one data set per unique feature name.
 The data set is a 2-element array containing the first and last indices (0-indexed, exclusive) of coordinates corresponding to the respective feature.
 This allows for fast subsetting by feature name: For in-memory storage, the entire group can be read into a dict.
 For backed storage, HDF5 stores groups as a B-tree, so lookup should happen in logarithmic time.

 Do we need something like the `.obs` dataframe for single-molecule data?